drotek/doc-dropix/main/buzz.md

 ####How to plug it

-The buzzer needs to be connected to the Dropix on the right of the accesories rail.
+The buzzer needs to be connected to the Dropix on the right of the accesories rail, on the corresponding pin headers (marked B+ and B-).

 <p align="center">
   <img src="./images/buzzer1.jpg?raw=true" alt="Buzzer"/>